 Similarity and Invariance

-This principle does not necessarily always work for a picture, however.
+This similarity principle does not necessarily always work for a picture, however.

-A famous example of this principle not having the desired effect is with the Museum of Contemporary Art in LA.
+A famous example of these Gestalt principles not having the desired effect is with the Museum of Contemporary Art in LA.

 Their logo features three shapes, and one letter – a square, circle, triangle, and the letter C.